Waisea Nacuqu

-Early life and education
+Early life

 Nacuqu is from Votua village near the township of Ba near the bank of Ba River.
 He refused to go back to school after Class 7 at Votua Catholic School and played Soccer for Tavua and rugby for the Westfield Tokatoka Barbarians in Nadi.

+Career

-He also scored the winning try in the 2014 Tokyo sevens final against South Africa.
+Nacuqu scored the winning try in the 2014 Tokyo sevens final against South Africa.

-Nacuqu is a cousin for Former Fiji 7's player Pio Tuwai and current Flying Fijian, Josua Tuisova.
 He was part of the Fiji sevens team that won a silver medal at the 2022 Commonwealth Games.
 He later won a gold medal at the 2022 Rugby World Cup Sevens in Cape Town.

+He was part of the Fijian side that won a silver medal at the 2024 Summer Olympics in Paris.

+Personal life

+Nacuqu is a cousin for Former Fiji 7's player Pio Tuwai and current Flying Fijian, Josua Tuisova.